MaoranSun/curb_activities/yolo/pi/README.md

 * **GPU with CC >= 3.0**: https://en.wikipedia.org/wiki/CUDA#GPUs_supported

-### Compilation
+## Compilation

-For Raspberry Pi, the default settings should work, for other environments, refer to [this link](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make)
+For Raspberry Pi, the default settings should work, for other environments, make changes to `Makefile` acoording to [this link](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make)

 Just do `make` in the darknet directory

 `pip install -r requirements.txt`

-### Usage
+## Usage

 #### run inference with webcam:

 This will save annotated video file to `data/testvideo/curb.avi`, store results to `data/result/curb_{start time}.sqlite`.
 If you don't want saved video file or sqlite, just remove the flags.